NerdDoc/goeject/README.md

-**Package for ejecting cdrom under Go.
+**Package for open/close cdrom tray under Go.
 Can be used for SATA devices.**